The Sphere Packing Bound via Augustin's Method: Abstract

 \section{Abstract}

-A sphere packing bound (SPB) with a polynomial prefactor is established for the decay rate of the error probability with the block length for any sequence of product channels for which $\max_{t\leq n} C_{\sfrac{1}{2},W_{t}}$ is $\mathit{O}(\ln n)$.
+A sphere packing bound (SPB) with a prefactor that is polynomial in the block length $n$ is established for codes on a length $n$ product channel $W_{[1,n]}$ assuming that the maximum order \textonehalf~R\'{e}nyi capacity among the component channels, i.e. $\max_{t\in[1,n]} C_{\sfrac{1}{2},W_{t}}$, is $\mathit{O}(\ln n)$.
 The reliability function of the discrete stationary product channels with feedback is bounded from above by the sphere packing exponent.
 Both results are proved by first establishing a non-asymptotic SPB.
-The latter result continues to hold under milder stationarity hypothesis.
+The latter result continues to hold under a milder stationarity hypothesis.